 - Save the settings to access the API key and secret.

-These processes may be a little technical for those without the necessary skills.
-So it would be better to consult with a dedicated Shopify development company.
+These processes can be technical for those without the necessary skills, so it’s advisable to consult a dedicated Shopify development agency.

 How to Use Shopify API Keys?